-Patients with eye conditions such as Fuchs’ Dystrophy and corneal edema can now benefit from the most advanced corneal surgery in Las Vegas.
+Patients with eye conditions such as Fuchs’ Dystrophy and corneal edema can now benefit from the most advanced corneal surgery in Henderson, Nevada.
 The cornea is the clear front window of the eye and must be perfectly clear to enable perfect vision.
 The cornea is amazing!
 The entire structure is only ½ of a millimeter in thickness, less than 1/50th of an inch.
 When corneal endothelial cells become damaged through degeneration or previous eye surgeries, the cornea develops swelling (edema) and becomes cloudy.
 This swelling leads to foggy vision.

 With the continued evolution of techniques an even better procedure has now been developed called DMEK (Descemet’s Membrane Endothelial Keratoplasty).
 DMEK is very similar to DSEK, but the tissue transplanted is only 10 microns thick (1/10th of the size of a human hair or 1/100th of a millimeter).
 This very thin tissue has several benefits including a faster recovery, better chance at achieving 20/20 vision, and a lower chance of rejection.

 Dr. DeBry was the first surgeon in Las Vegas to perform DSEK and has treated hundreds of patients over the last 10 years.
 In 2016 he was again the first surgeon to bring new technology to patients in Las Vegas with the addition of DMEK.
 If you have a corneal condition requiring surgery, we invite you to meet with Dr. DeBry to see if DMEK or DSEK are the right procedures for you.